putnopvut/ovn-website/src/content/_index.en.md

 ## Latest Release

 Download the latest release of OVN on the [releases](releases) page on the left.
-For a summary of changes in the latest release, see [here](releases/release_23.06.0).

 Distribution documentation (aka man pages) is [available here](https://www.ovn.org/support/dist-docs/).